e5150/msdec/README.md

 hex-data  = 56 or 112 bit hexadecimal string representing the message data. hex-addr  = 24 bit address of the emitting aircraft.
 ````
-Thou it isn't too picky, any of the fields, except <hex-data>, can be omitted.
+Thou it isn’t too picky, any of the fields, except <hex-data>, can be omitted.
 But
 without a time-stamp it can only make sense of real-time data, when e.g. decoding
 CPR locations.
 The address will be derived from the AP or PI message fields if missing.
 Likewise, the DF field is derived from the first 5 bits of the message, regardless of the input.